A lot of people have lists of things they’d like to do before they die; I have a list of things I’d like to make.

 What’s on your creative bucket list?

 The quantified self movement of collecting personalized body data has exploded since its ‘genesis’ in 2007, with a FitBit on every wrist and services like 23 and me offering personalized genetic analysis.
 I’m a data fanatic who studied to become a scientist, and I’ve bought into personal analytics, with a FitBit of my own, food tracking on MyFitnessPal, a log of my reading on Goodreads, and time tracking on RescueTime.
 But why should data be limited to our bodies’ data?
 Why not apply self-tracking to our creative pursuits, too?

-Your boss makes you do an annual review at work to make sure you’re doing your best and constantly improving — why wouldn’t you want to complete a review for your own creative work?
+Your boss makes you do an annual review at work to make sure you’re doing your best and constantly improving — why wouldn’t you want to complete a creative annual review for your own work?